hunterschr/MIST4610Project2/README.md

 conveyed in a variety of ways including, social, economic, cultural and other factors.
 Also indicate how they are tied to the data set or sets being used.

+RESEARCH QUESTION #1:
+What are the most frequently occuring crimes in each area, and what time of the year do they occur most often?